 Third Year Students

 Third Year Medical Students (MS3) begin their Clerkships learning about General Surgery through hands-on experience.
-Students are offered sites at Oregon Health & Science University, within the community, and in rural areas.
-For more information, review the MS3 Teaching Plan (43.4 KB) and the MS3 Course Objectives(20.4 KB).
+Students are offered sites at OHSU, within the community, and in rural areas.
+For more information, review the MS3 Teaching Plan and the MS3 Course Objectives.

 Fourth Year Students

 Fourth Year Medical Students (MS4) continue their education by choosing to complete either a general surgery or specialty rotation.
 There are several specialty rotations to choose from on-campus as well as off-site.
-For more information, review the MS4 Teaching Plan (19.8 KB).
+For more information, review the MS4 Teaching Plan.

-Visiting MD and DO students and are accepted through the Visiting Student Application Service (VSAS).
-They must first meet the requirements provided by both the Oregon Health & Science University Dean's Office and the Department of Surgery to be considered for a rotation.
+Visiting M.D. and D.O. students and are accepted through the Visiting Student Application Service (VSAS).
+They must first meet the requirements provided by both the OHSU Dean's Office and the Department of Surgery to be considered for a rotation.

-For more information regarding the Medical Student Program, contact the Medical Student Coordinator.
+For more information regarding our Medical Student Program within the Department of Surgery, contact our Medical Student Coordinator.